 Private equity is still the place to be for junior investment bankers.
-The private equity salary, bonus and (importantly) the big bucks you can earn through carried interest is all part of the buy-side’s appeal, but the perceived better work-life balance and more varied workload also helps sway analysts and associates across.
+The private equity salary, bonus and (importantly) the big bucks you can earn through carried interest is all part of the buy-side’s appeal, but the perceived better hours and more varied work also helps sway sell-side analysts and associates across.

 Carried interest is generally only a big deal once you reach the senior ranks in a private equity fund.
 In the U.S, however, ‘carry’ hits private equity professionals’ wallets before director level.
-Preqin’s figures suggest that even associates and senior associates in the states received an average of $60.9k and $200k respectively in carried interest.
-This isn’t bad, particularly when it’s added on to respective total cash compensation of $173k and $259.3k.
+Preqin’s figures suggest that even associates and senior associates in the States received an average of $66.2k and $145.9k respectively in carried interest.
+This isn’t bad, particularly when it’s added on to respective total cash compensation of $157.3k and $198.4k.

 Wherever you are in the world, carried interest accounts for the lion’s share of pay when you reach the senior ranks.
-Managing directors in the US received an average of $3.3m in carry alone last year; chief executives of PE funds received $3.4m.
-Managing directors in Europe received an average of nearly $3m in carry and CEOs pulled in over $1.5m.
+Managing directors in the U.S. received an average of $1.5m in carry alone last year; chief executives of PE funds received $5m.
+Managing directors in Europe received an average of nearly $1.6m in carried interest and CEOs pulled in over $2.4m.

-Total compensation for private equity professionals is higher in the US than anywhere else across all levels of seniority.
-Meanwhile, even though plenty of bankers want to move into private equity in Asia, the region lags all others when it comes to pay.
-Preqin’s figures suggest that the most you will earn on average in Asia is $2.2m – significantly below an equivalent role in Europe or the U.S. Preqin’s figures didn’t include carry at most levels in Asia due to insufficient data.
+Total compensation for private equity professionals is higher in the U.S. than anywhere else across all levels of seniority.
+Plenty of bankers want to move into private equity in Asia, tand the region now holds its own when it comes to pay.
+Preqin’s figures suggest that the most you will earn on average in Asia is $2.7m, at CEO level.
+This is lower than an equivalent role CEO role in Europe or Asia, but Preqin’s figures show that salaries and bonuses for the lower ranks in Asia are now close to their European peers.
+Preqin’s figures didn’t include carry at most levels in Asia due to insufficient data.

-Finally, while more investment banks are cutting headcount, private equity firms are still hiring.
-58% of firms surveyed by Preqin said they were hiring – 32% said they would keep headcount flat and just 10% said they would reduce employee numbers.
-The largest proportion of firms hiring (27%) said they intended to increase headcount by 6-10%.
+Finally, private equity firms are still hiring.
+61% of firms surveyed by Preqin said they were hiring – 31% said they would keep headcount flat and just 8% said they would reduce employee numbers.
+The largest proportion of firms hiring (26%) said they intended to increase headcount by 6-10%.

 Private equity salary, bonus and caried interest by region and rank